100% Private — All data stays in your browser

 Why HabitForge is Different: Most habit trackers focus on streaks and checkboxes.
 We focus on the science behind lasting behavior change.
 Using frameworks from James Clear's Atomic Habits, BJ Fogg's Behavior Model, and decades of behavioral psychology research, HabitForge helps you design habits with the right cues, rewards, and environmental triggers—so they become automatic, not a daily struggle.
 Master habit formation through proven behavior change techniques including habit stacking, identity-based habits, and the 2-Minute Rule for building sustainable routines.

 Need a companion tool to reinforce your routine?
-Explore our partner PaceCalc Pro for resources that amplify your habit systems.
+Explore our partner for resources that amplify your habit systems.
+PaceCalc Pro

 Science-Backed Habit Formation Tools